-Year Six is a year filled with variety, leadership and challenge.
+Year 6 is a year filled with variety, leadership and challenge.

-Science during Unit 3 investigates changing things through hands on chemistry.
-Our classrooms are dotted with experiments from crystal growing to slime making.
-After a great mid-year break the unit continues as we study “Australian Immigration”.
-Investigations and stories from people who have crossed the globe to live in Australia enrich the students’ learning experiences.
+After a great mid-year break, “Global Connections” forms the focus of the Geography unit for all of Semester 2 and provides many opportunities for students to investigate the countries around the globe that Australia has links with.
+The students enjoy learning about the world around them and how our actions and interactions impact on others around the globe and in our own neighbourhood.
+Stories from people who have crossed the globe to live in Australia enrich the students’ learning experiences.
 This unit culminates with a wonderful day of celebrating some of the cultures that have had a huge effect on our society and traditions.
 Colourful costumes abound and the stalls which the students put together are filled with flavoursome foods and creative displays.
-You are very likely to hear strains of the song “We Are Australian” as you pass the Year 6 classrooms.

-Throughout the year, many of our Christian Studies lessons center on the idea of stewardship.
-Students are encouraged to take responsibility for the talents, blessings and opportunities that they have been given in order to change lives, utilise the environment in new and exciting ways, as well as to right social injustices.
+Throughout the year, our Christian Studies lessons will focus on the idea of Leadership.
+Students are encouraged to take responsibility for the talents that The Almighty has bestowed upon them.
+These talents have been given in order to change lives, promote spiritual wellbeing and to right social injustices.